 Notification contract

-Developers can provide push notifications, including images and text, to the user.
+Developers can provide notifications, including images and text, to the user.
 These notifications can reference images or content that isn't stored locally on the PC, but is instead accessed through the cloud notifications service, which developers can update dynamically.
-Developers can also push notifications even when the app is not running.
+Developers can send notifications even when the app isn’t running.

 PlayTo contract

 With the PlayTo contract, developers can have their app respond to the PlayTo option on the Devices charm to invoke remote-play behavior.
-In response to the button click, the developer can start the standard Windows PlayTo experience or a custom PlayTo experience.
+In response to a tap or click, the developer can start the standard Windows PlayTo experience or a custom PlayTo experience.

 Print contract

-With the Print contract, developers can have their app respond to the Print option on the Devices charm to invoke printing.
-In response to the button click, the developer can start the Windows Print experience or a custom Print experience.
+With the Print contract, developers can have their app respond to the Print option on the Devices charm.
+In response to a tap or click, the developer can start the Windows Print experience or a custom Print experience.

 Search contract